pippinbarr/SNAKISMS/process/SNAKES.md

 Just the snake alone?

 The snake and everything else is ghostly?

-### Narcissism
-Heavily branded as being about me and my work?

-Tweets etc. about my greatness fill the screen and ruin the game?

 ### Platonic
 There’s only one apple because it’s the platonic apple